smcallister594/scotscottmca/content/posts/CollectingLogsUsingIntune.md

 - sensor.log
 - win32appinventory.log
-- An inventory of all system-context installed 32bit and 64bit applications As well as any rolled over logs.
+- An inventory of all system-context installed 32bit and 64bit applications

+This will also include any rolled-over logs.

-These logs are especially helpful when troubleshooting why an application failed to install on a client device!
+These logs are beneficial when troubleshooting why an application failed to install on a client device!

-**How does Collect diagnostics work?**
+## How does Collect diagnostics work?

-When we click the Collect Diagnostics button, it simply does a POST request to Graph API with the following Graph call
+When we click the Collect Diagnostics button, it simply makes a POST request to Graph API with the following Graph call.

 https://graph.microsoft.com/beta/deviceManagement/managedDevices('[DeviceID]')/createDeviceLogCollectionRequest

-And once the diagnostic payload is ready, and you click download, Intune generates a download URL with this Graph call.
+And once the diagnostic payload is ready and you click download, Intune generates a download URL with this Graph call.

 https://graph.microsoft.com/beta/deviceManagement/managedDevices('[DeviceID]')/logCollectionRequests('d88051d0-acce-41e7-a7ce-d864a753e2c7')/createDownloadUrl

-**How can we take advantage of this?**
+## How can we take advantage of this?

-We can use Collect diagnostics to gather up custom log files as well, however there are some critera that need to be met first.
+We can use Collect Diagnostics to gather custom log files as well.
+However, some criteria need to be met first.

-- Any logs you want collected must be stored in C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\
+- Any logs you want to be collected must be stored in C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\
 - No subfolders
 - File extension must be .log

-So, if we have any other logs we want copied, they just need to exist in that folder, Great!
+So, if we have any other logs we want copied, they just need to exist in that folder; great!
 But how to get them there?

-It is likely your users don't have admin rights on their device (I hope), so they can't drop files into C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\ for you, and any logs generated in the user context cannot be stored here either, but you can make use of scripts and proactive remediation to remedy this.
+It is likely your users don't have admin rights on their device (I hope), so they can't drop files into C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\ for you.
+Any logs generated in the user context cannot be stored here, but you can use scripts and proactive remediation to remedy this.

-Firstly, if you're already deploying any scripts to your device through Intune, and it has a transcript, or generates a log file, simply change it's output path to the IME logs folder, sorted.
+Firstly, if you're already deploying any scripts to your device through Intune, which has a transcript, or generates a log file, simply change its output path to the IME logs folder, sorted.

-Secondly, we can leverage Proactive Remediation to move user logs, or any other logs really, to the IME log folder
+Secondly, we can leverage Proactive Remediation to move user logs or any other log files to the IME log folder.

-### Proactive Remediation Detection
+### Proactive Remediation

+#### Detection
 {{< highlight PowerShell >}}
 # List of paths to look for logs.
 $UserTemp = [System.Environment]::GetEnvironmentVariable('TEMP','User')